 My daughter enjoyed lots of activities at Peep and I felt very happy to see her gain confidence over the months.

 At the end of our Peep group I had the opportunity to complete the Peep Progression Pathway course and to support the running of a Peep group.
-I attended the Peep Learning Together Programme and this led to me applying for a post with Midlothian Council as a Peep Leader – I was successful!
+I then attended the Peep Learning Together Programme Training and this led to me applying for a post with Midlothian Council as a Peep Leader – I was successful!

 To have the confidence to make a complete change in career is a real achievement for me.
 The Peep Progression Pathway course and the Learning Together Programme helped me become a better parent by supporting my learning and understanding of what a child needs.
 I realised that I loved the learning and wanted to do more.
 Being a Peep leader is a fantastic experience and I am so happy to be able to share the joy of Peep with other parents and children.”

 Sarah O’Flaherty: “I heard about Peep from a local childminder and contacted the Peep Co-ordinator to ask for a space at my local group.
 I started going along when my child was six months old and attended for around six months too!

 I also completed the Peep Progression Pathway course during this time.
 I see a big difference in how I am as a parent.
 I recognise my child’s playing is an important part of learning.
 I didn’t realise when my little one was making a mess on their high chair with food that she was discovering new things and this is one of the first forms of mark making.
 I am more relaxed and aware of simple ways to help my child develop well.
 My child loved the Peep group too.